YeetCasual/hello-world/README.md

 # hello-world
-Mi first repository
+Mi first repository,
-Im new to programming
+Im new to programming,
-Im justa grade 8 student
+Im just a grade 8 student,
-Im really enthusiastic about programming
+Im really enthusiastic about programming.